Manaslu Circuit Trek - 12 Days

 Booking and Payment Process

 Ammonite Adventure is a registered trekking agency bonded by the Nepal Government, members of the Trekking Agency Association of Nepal (TAAN), and the Nepal Mountaineering Association (NMA), so you are in good hands in booking with us.
-To secure the trek, you will put down a 10% advance by bank transfer, Western Union, and even online.
+To secure the trek, you will put down a 10% advance by bank transfer, Western Union, or even online.

 You can pay the balance payment in Nepal with cash, credit card, or transfer.
 Once you have made the booking, you will need to email them a copy of your passport, which can include dependent children, photos, travel insurance, and flight details in a week.